oddbird/oddsite/content/2017/06/13/susy-spread.rst

 ----------------

 Commonly, all spans have a ``narrow`` spread.
-In fact, CSS Grid doesn't provide any way to span across extra edge gutters.
+In fact, the CSS Grid module doesn't provide any way to span across extra gutters.
 You would have to achieve a ``wide`` or ``wider`` span using negative ``grid-gap``-sized margins.